 - Turnaround time: How quickly will you get your money?
 With some apps, funds are available almost instantly, but it can sometimes take a couple of business days.
 With FloatMe, it varies.
 If you choose to subscribe, it’s probably best to test it out before you run into a situation where you truly need the advance.

 - Other features: FloatMe just gives you an advance on your next paycheck.
 That’s it.
-Other apps, though, offer banking services, financial monitoring, budgeting tools, etc. If you want an all-in-one app, those do exist!
+Other apps, though, offer more services.

 - Reviews: What are people saying about the cash app?
 FloatMe, for example, has nearly five-star ratings in both the Google Play and the Apple app stores.

 - Will the app help me build credit?
 FloatMe will not help your credit score.

 The bottom line